evilkiwi/lamware/packages/fastify/README.md

 This [Lamware](https://github.com/evilkiwi/lamware) Middleware utilizes the [official AWS Lambda Fastify Client](https://github.com/fastify/aws-lambda-fastify) to provide a convenient, and performant, method of intializing and memoizing Fastify in AWS Lambda:

-- Attach the Lamware state to all Fastify requests
 - Enforces memoization of Fastify Client outside of function handler
 - Allow for top-level ready state initialization, perfect for Provisioned Concurrency